 Natural capital accounting, or ‘putting a price tag on nature’, recognises the economy as a tool that incorporates the environment, taking into account the value of ecosystem services and the true cost of climate change.

 The Roadmap priority aims to ensure biophysical asset management balances production with conservation, that rewards are in place for positive environmental contributions, and that there is an active market for private investment in on-farm stewardship and reduced financing costs for best practice farms.

 Sustainability = Bankability

-The Weekend Australian recently reported that nab are the first bank to recognise positive environmental stewardship and the value of natural capital in a move to cut interest rates on parts of the Goondicum Station in Queensland, where successive generations of the Campbell family have been working to conserve and restore native vegetative since the 1960’s.
+The Weekend Australian recently reported that nab is the first bank to recognise positive environmental stewardship and the value of natural capital in a move to cut interest rates on parts of the Goondicum Station in Queensland, where successive generations of the Campbell family have been working to conserve and restore native vegetative since the 1960s.

 Through demonstrating the value of the ecological services their land can provide, and

 diversification into carbon farming, Goodicum Station is a working demonstration of an economically and ecologically sustainable agricultural operation.

 Reduced stocking densities have been compensated by dramatic improvements in pasture quality and livestock condition, and the Station boasts diversified income generation from environmental improvements on farm, including being “home to one of Queensland’s largest carbon-farming projects.”

 Positive signs that triple bottom line accounting for agriculture has moved from the conceptual to practical reality.